-The program will prepare students who will attend graduate school in the health sciences and/or medical/dental/physical therapy school.
+The Natural Science program prepares students who will attend graduate school in the health sciences and/or medical/dental/physical therapy fields.
 This course is designed not only to prepare the student for the rigors of future professional training, but also to give them the experience and appreciation of being a medical missionary.
 The graduate in the BS of Natural Science will not only be trained to be a dedicated professional, but will also appreciate the value of unselfish Christ-like service to humanity.
+This program of study is also appropriate for students preparing to teach secondary education in the physical and natural sciences.